 - If you want to book a multi-stop trip, consider getting a ‘Spain Pass’.
 This means you can travel using just one ticket for the AVE service and other long-distance trains.
 The only downside to a Spain rail pass is that you must reserve a seat before every trip, as limited space is assigned for Spain Pass holders.

 - How much is a Spain Pass?
 First, you need to decide how many trips you are likely to take before booking.
 As you can see it’s more cost-effective to buy an 8 or 10 trip train pass, as the difference in cost is not much greater than the shorter passes.

 Tip on How to Travel by Train in Spain

 - Book your ticket in advance.
-Fares are known to typically rise closer to the date of travel, especially at peak times.
-Some tickets can be booked up to three months before the date of travel and it is not possible to book a ticket at the station on the day.
+Fares typically rise closer to the date of travel, especially at peak times.
+Some tickets can be booked up to three months before the date of travel, and it is not possible to book a ticket at the station on the day.

 - Print your ticket.
 You need to show a printed ticket ready for scanning before you board.

 - Arrive at the station at least 30 minutes before your train departs.
 This is because there is a security check, with a scanner for your bags and a ticket check, before you can enter the platform.